GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 Extension for GDevelop to create simple 3D scenes.
 This extension is intended for easy and simple 3D rendering.
 It does not currently aim for realistic 3D rendering.

-## ⚠️ Precautions for use
-This extension is experimental.
-Destructive changes may be made.

 ## 📖 How to use
 Check out this page.
 [WithThreeJs Extension for GDevelop](https://pandako.itch.io/with-threejs-extension-for-gdevelop)